Zhongyan0721/Power-Outage-Analysis/README.md

   width="800"
   height="600"
   frameborder="0"
-></iframe>
+></iframe>The graph shows that the most common cause is severe weather, followed by intentional attack, system operability distruption, public appeals and so on.

-The graph shows that the most common cause is severe weather, followed by intentional attack, system operability distruption, public appeals and so on.
+### Bivariate Analysis
 Then, we also want to see if there's trend of outage over years.
 <iframe
   src="assets/fig_year.html"
   width="800"
   height="600"
   frameborder="0"
-></iframe>
+></iframe>The number of outage over years has an increasing trend until 2011 where it reaches the peak, and after 2011, the number decreases gradually.

 <div>
 <table border="1" class="dataframe">